arianeziehn/CEP2ASP/scripts_config/README.md

 # Scripts

-In this folder we provide the scripts for our evaluation section.
+In this folder, we provide details about our Flink configurations (flink-conf.yaml) and the scripts for our evaluation section.
 At the top of each script, you find a set of variables (i.e., paths) that need to be adjusted for your cluster.

 ##